 Adjust the slider to the desired percentage.

-All tokens are displayed when you open the API Tokens page.
+All tokens are displayed when you open the API tokens page.
 The token status, type, name, use, and creation, expiration, and last used dates for all agent and API tokens are shown.
-To sort the display, choose a sort from the Sort by dropdown menu at the right.
+To sort the display, choose a sort from the Sort by dropdown menu.

 The following color codes are used to show the token status.